 The real icon of Nelson though is the Glenelg River.
 It is as mighty as the Murray and is truly a little known gem.

-If you are tempted to stay the night – and why not, you are almost 700kms from Melbourne after all – you can’t do better than The Deck at Nelson.
-A great holiday home perfect for one or two families to enjoy together.
-This was sunset during my stay from the expansive deck.
-What about that view of the river!
+If you are tempted to stay the night – and why not, you are almost 700kms from Melbourne after all – check out your home away from home options.

-Moonscapes, volcanic craters, azure blue waters, white sandy beaches, historic lighthouses, small towns and villages and wonderful scenery reward the traveller that doesn’t turn north at Warrnambool.
+Moonscapes, volcanic craters, azure blue waters, white sandy beaches, historic lighthouses, small towns and villages and wonderful scenery reward the traveller who seeks true raw nature.

 Explore everything about a region by selecting a location.